 |Nutritional Guidelines (per serving)|

-Glazed strawberries are fresh, juicy fruit coated with a hard candy shell.
-These are a unique treat and once you taste a berry, you'll want to make them over and over again.
+Glazed strawberries are fresh, juicy strawberries coated with a hard candy shell.
+These are an unusual candy, but once you taste them, you'll want to make them over and over again.

-Be aware that this candy should be enjoyed within an hour or two of preparation because the moisture of the fruit quickly makes the candy shell quite sticky.
+Be aware that this candy should be enjoyed within an hour or two of preparation because the moisture of the fruit quickly makes the candy shell become sticky.